-Roughrider holds seven other properties that the Company staked itself.
-These claims are not part of the Genesis property and are 100% owned by Roughrider.
+Roughrider holds four other properties that the Company staked itself, namely Mozzie Lake, Fire Eye Lake, Walker Creek, and Neely-Elke.
+The seven claims that comprise these properties, total 9,734 hectares, are 100% owned by Roughrider and are not part of the Genesis property.
 The properties were selected based on a variety of parameters, including proximity to known mineralization, historic occurrences, favourable geology, lake sediment geochemistry and geophysics.